Covarrubias History, Family Crest & Coats of Arms

 - Origins Available:

 The distinguished Spanish surname Covarrubias is of toponymic origin, deriving from a place where the initial bearer once resided or held land.
 In this instance, the surname derives from a town of the same name in the province and diocese of Burgos.
 The town is situated on the margin of the river of the same name.
 It is of ancient origin and is the site of a building that once housed the royal archives, founded by Felipe III.

 The surname Covarrubias was first found in the ancient kingdom of Castile, an important region during the Middle Ages and the Christian Reconquest of Spain.

-Important Dates for the Covarrubias family
+Early History of the Covarrubias family

 This web page shows only a small excerpt of our Covarrubias research.
 Another 73 words (5 lines of text) covering the years 1693, 1488, 1570, 1539 and 1613 are included under the topic Early Covarrubias History in all our PDF Extended History products and printed products wherever possible.

 Covarrubias Spelling Variations

 Spelling variations of this family name include: Covarrubia, Cobarubia, Corvarruvia and others.